Content warning: This article contains graphic details regarding sexual assault and sexual abuse of minors. Reader discretion is recommended.

 The chief legal officer of the A&M Office of the General Counsel, Ray Bonilla, did not respond to a request for a comment or statement.

 An individual experienced with UTSA’s Chi Alpha chapter shared their story, choosing to stay anonymous due to fear of retribution.
-They will be using the alias “Riley.”
+For readability, they were assigned the alias “Riley.”

 Riley said their experiences in the organization pushed them to permanently avoid it.
-In an example they shared, Riley said the leadership structure was “concerning,” as it was “very top-down,” with the top leader directly controlling staff members, who then directly controlled small group leaders.
+In an example, Riley said the leadership structure was “concerning,” as it was “very top-down,” with the top leader directly controlling staff members, who then directly controlled small group leaders.

 “Everyone has direct authority over the person that’s under them,” Riley said.
 “And so, when you’re a small group leader, or you’re involved in Chi Alpha, you’re expected to view them as your spiritual authority.”

-At UTSA, Riley also shared that attendees going to staff members’ houses was not unheard of.
+At UTSA, Riley said attendees going to staff members’ houses was not unheard of.

 “My [siblings] went to Daniel Savala’s house as well,” Riley said.
 “I don’t think they were ever part of the abuse … But it was definitely a part of the pattern … which was disturbing.”